Joe McDonald (mobster): Winter Hill Gang

 On March 17, 1971, McDonald and Sims robbed the Confederate Philately in Boston's Back Bay while the owner, Jack E. Molesworth, was vacationing in Florida, stealing a collection of 400,000 stamps worth approximately $500,000.
 The gangsters used a network of coin and stamp dealers, including Raymond Lundgren, who owned Century Stamp & Coin Co in Los Angeles, to fence the stolen stamps.

 On December 1, 1973, the Winter Hill Gang hunted down the last significant remaining member of the disbanded McLaughlin Gang, James "Spike" O'Toole.
 The gangsters opened fire on O'Toole from a car after he left the Bulldog Tavern in Savin Hill.
 As O'Toole hid behind a mailbox, McDonald shot him in the head and quipped: "He won't bother us no more".

 Sought by the Federal Bureau of Investigation (FBI) for the stamp robbery, McDonald disappeared in October 1975.
 As a fugitive, he fled first to Chelsea, then New York City, before going into hiding in South Florida.
 Joe McDonald was assisted by his brother, Leo, while on the run.
 Lundgren agreed to testify against McDonald and Sims after he was charged with conspiracy to distribute stolen stamps.
 On January 13, 1976, McDonald killed Lundgren, shooting him four times at point-blank range in front of his wife in the parking garage of the condominium complex where he lived in Sierra Madre, California.
 On April 1, 1976, McDonald became the 339th fugitive listed on FBI Ten Most Wanted Fugitives.

-Patriarca crime family associate Richard Castucci provided the whereabouts of McDonald and Sims, another fugitive Winter Hill Gang member, who were hiding out in Greenwich Village together, to the FBI after becoming an informant.
+Patriarca crime family associate Richard Castucci provided the whereabouts of McDonald and Sims, who were hiding out in Greenwich Village together, to the FBI after becoming an informant.
 To prevent the capture of McDonald and Sims, three other Winter Hill gangsters—John "the Executioner" Martorano, James "Whitey" Bulger, and Stephen "the Rifleman" Flemmi—shot Castucci on December 29, 1976 and dumped his body in the trunk of his Cadillac automobile which was left to be discovered in Revere.

 The Winter Hill Gang became involved in a lucrative horse race-fixing scheme in which the gangsters bribed and threatened jockeys and drugged horses in order to predetermine the outcomes of races.
 The scheme was uncovered during a two-year investigation by the FBI and the Justice Department Organized Crime Strike Force, and the mastermind behind the conspiracy, Anthony "Fat Tony" Ciulla, became a cooperating witness against the gang.
 On February 4, 1979, McDonald and twenty associates were indicted on federal charges of race-fixing.
 According to the indictment, McDonald suggested that a jockey who reneged on a bribe be killed and his body left in the backstretch at Suffolk Downs as warning to other jockeys.
 When Winter and other gang members were imprisoned, the FBI informants Bulger and Flemmi, who were "unindicted co-conspirators" in the case, took over the leadership of the Winter Hill Gang.